Ek Haseena Thi Ek Deewana Tha: Plot

 Young and naive Natasha starts a chain of events when she creates a dilemma for herself.
-She sets off for her destination wedding with fiancé, Sunny, to her ancestral property Mt.
-Unique Estate, only to fall helplessly in love with its stud farm keeper Devdhar.
+She sets off for her destination wedding with her fiancé, Sunny, to her ancestral property, Mt.
+Unique Estate, only to fall helplessly in love with its stud farmkeeper, Devdhar.
 Consumed by his robust yet poetic, aggressive yet persistent advances, she realises that his arms were the ultimate destination of her dreams.
 But who really is Devdhar?
-A conman hired to destroy her bliss, a supernatural being or just a figment of her imagination?
-Torn between her lover and the one she dares to love, Natasha learns that love is the deadliest deception when she is engulfed in a vortex of devastating upheavals that leaves all those touched by its intensity heart broken and in a state of bewilderment.
+A conman hired to destroy her bliss, a supernatural being, or just a figment of her imagination?
+Torn between her lover and the one she dares to love, Natasha learns that love is the deadliest deception when she is engulfed in a vortex of devastating upheavals that leaves all those touched by its intensity heartbroken and in a state of bewilderment.